STANLEY KUBRICK'S A CLOCKWORK ORANGE

-Alex having returned to Alexander's wife, cut to Alexander looking helplessly on as Alex returns to her.
+Alex having returned to Alexander's wife, cut to Alexander looking helplessly on.
 The extreme close-up on him with the wide angle may take us back to the big heads on the stage at the casino quiescently observing the near rape of the girl and the ensuing fight.

 78 MS Alexander's wife.
 (13:19)

 Shot from the bust up, Alexander's wife writhes as she is raped, Dim laughing.

 The movie Singin' In the Rain concerned the transition from silent films to talkies, with the audience believing that a prima donna actress had done all her own vocals, but at the end a curtain is pulled aside and it's revealed that her voice had been supplied by yet another, a chorus girl.
 I've read that Malcolm McDowell is the one who came up with the idea for using the song "Singing in the Rain", improvising, which is interesting considering how it became a key factor in the film.
 The secret singer behind the voiceless actress works well with the revealing of the concealed blackboards behind the books and the dual forms of Alex--the thug and the writer as Burgess who has created the thug and who serves as his voice.

 So, "Viddy well little brother, viddy well," he intimately tells the writer, then proceeds to rape his wife off screen.

 Viddy well, little brother.
 Alex and the writer are curiously associated.